Sam-J-Harris/Penguin-huddling-a-continuum-model/README.md

 ## Function Glossary:
 A brief description of what each function does (in some kind of "running" order).

+penguin_RUN: run this code to obtain the evolution of the free boundary.

+penguin_huddling_a_continuum_model: run this code to recreate the figures from [1] (excluding figure 1).

+penguin_ode_solve: produces the free boundary evolution and the canonical and physical heat fluxes of the final free boundary shape.

+penguin_error: returns the root mean-squared error and area error for the free boundary shapes.

+penguin_plots: plots the free boundary evolution.

+penguin_plots_steady_shape: plots the steady shape (and compares this steady shapes from other experiments).

+penguin_plots_heat_flux: three plots of heat flux data across the steady shape.

+penguin_initial_shape: returns Laurent coefficients and their derivatives of desired initial boundary shape -- see [2].

+odeqns: the system of ODEs to be solved by decic/ode15i.

+SOCcalc: calculates the exterior, interior and area conserving effects of the Polubarinova-Galin type equation -- see [1].

+sigsolve: solves the integral equation governing the exterior effect sigma(theta) -- see [3].

+AAA_LS_solve: uses AAA-least squares algorithm to return F'(z) where u=Re(F) is harmonic in the interior -- see [1], [4], [5].

+adzeta: find |dz/dzeta|, for use with the "integrate" function.

+VAevald: the function VAeval from chebfun returning only the basis vector for derivatives -- see [6].

 ## References:
-For full reference list, see the paper Penguin huddling: a continuum model.
+For full reference list, see [1].
 References used in the attached code are listed below.

-Costa & Trefethen 2021

-Ladd et al. 2020

-Rycroft and Bazant 2016
+[1]	Harris S.J., McDonald N.R.
+(2023) "Penguin huddling: a continuum model".

+[2]     Rycroft, C. H., & Bazant, M. Z. (2016).
+"Asymmetric collapse by dissolution or melting in a uniform flow".
+Proc.
+R. Soc.
+A, 472(2185), 20150531.

+[3]     Ladd, A. J., Yu, L., & Szymczak, P. (2020).
+"Dissolution of a cylindrical disk in Hele-Shaw flow: a conformal-mapping approach".
+J. Fluid Mech., 903.

+[4]     Costa, S., & Trefethen, L. N. (2021).
+"AAA-least squares rational approximation and solution of Laplace problems". arXiv preprint arXiv:2107.01574.

+[5]     Nakatsukasa Y., Sete 0., Trefethen L.N.
+(2018) "The AAA algorithm for rational approximation".
+SIAM J. Sci.
+Comp.
+40, A1494-A1522.

-T. A. Driscoll, N. Hale, L. N. Trefethen, Chebfun Guide.
-Pafnuty Press, Oxford, 2014;
+[6]	T. A. Driscoll, N. Hale, L. N. Trefethen, Chebfun Guide.
+Pafnuty Press, Oxford, 2014; see also www.chebfun.org.
-see also www.chebfun.org

-Dallaston and McCue 2016